Striveworks/valor/README.md

 ```

 Currently, the Striveworks UI Library, Minerva, is closed-source.
 This requires access to the Striveworks Repo and an access token.
-In order to get access to the application, a .npmrc file is required.
+In order start the web container for Velour, a `.npmrc` file is required in the `web` directory.
 Replace `GITHUB AUTH TOKEN` in the following example file:

 ```
 @striveworks:registry = "https://npm.pkg.github.com/"